Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1OQk7vNt6-0,84.52,92.08.md

 >
 > [ sad piano music ]
 >
 > How long will the Alpha last?
+It really kind of depends, the feedback we get is really gonna dictate